-

 They may also be required to coordinate support with Human Resources for a colleague experiencing domestic and family violence.

-Where the National Leadership Team and Executive Adjusters are concerned about the wellbeing of a colleague, they should discuss their concerns with the colleague, encouraging them to use the assistance available if needed, and / or consult with Human Resources.
+Where Managers and Executive Adjusters are concerned about the wellbeing of a colleague, they should discuss their concerns with the colleague, encouraging them to use the assistance available if needed, and / or consult with Human Resources.

-Where a domestic and family violence raises work health and safety concerns, Managers and Executive Adjusters should discuss these with Global Chief Human Resources Officer, Mesale Soloman-Mendes on M: +1 770-680-6758
+Where a domestic and family violence raises work health and safety concerns, Managers and Executive Adjusters should discuss these with the Regional Director, Operations Manager – Adjusting and/or Human Resources.

 Managers and Executive Adjusters should facilitate support for a colleague to the fullest extent possible in the workplace.